11 Uses for Coffee Grounds You Didn’t Know About

 Prevent the smell of spoiled or overly fragrant foods in your refrigerator with coffee grounds.
 A study published in the Journal of Hazardous Material found that the nitrogen in coffee grounds helps neutralize odors.
 Simply fill a jar with used or fresh grounds and place it, uncovered, in the back of your fridge.

 When you’re working in the garden, skip the commercial fertilizer and use old coffee grounds, instead.
-Research, including a study published in the Journal of Environmental Management, shows that so-called “spent” coffee grounds and charred spent coffee grounds absorb heavy metals that contaminate soil and water.
+A study published in the Journal of Environmental Management, shows that so-called “spent” coffee grounds and charred spent coffee grounds absorb heavy metals that contaminate soil and water.
 “Commercial fertilizers contain nitrogen, potassium and phosphorous, but they also can contaminate groundwater with runoff and have other negative implications,” says Gwenn Fried, manager of horticultural therapy at NYU Langone Health, Rusk Rehabilitation, in New York City.
 “Coffee grounds used thoughtfully have similar benefits, are readily available, reduce waste, and smell good.”

 Use it as a natural dye